HerrSchtevie/Journals-of-Jyggalag/Easy NPC Guide.md

 > ⚠️ **IMPORTANT:**
 > No NPC should ever have `AI Overhaul.esm` set as their **Default Source**.
 > This will cause blackface and other visual bugs.
+This is already done for you if you use my `JOJ - NPC Merge Profile.txt`

-#### 🔍 To quickly find and fix this:
+#### 🔍 To quickly find and fix this if you're not using my JOJ - NPC Merge Profile:

 1. Click the **funnel icon** under the Profile tab.
 2. In the search bar, enter: `default plugin: AI Overhaul`